Housing and Residential Life

-What does this mean for the First-year Live In Requirement (FLIR)?
+What do classes moving completely online for fall mean for the First-year Live In Requirement (FLIR)?

 I read about the demonstrated institutional need criteria to live in a university-owned residence hall.
 How do I know if I am eligible?

 We know some students call WSU their home.
-The University has substantially decreased the number of students who can live in our residence halls.
+The University has substantially decreased the number of students who can live in our residence halls for fall 2020.
 We will do our best to provide housing for those students who meet one or more of the following criteria; however, eligibility under the criteria does not guarantee on-campus housing, and changing circumstances may require additional restrictions:

 - A student with a financial situation that requires living on campus (e.g., private scholarship with requirements to live on campus, eligible for need-based grants, receiving federal or state need-based aid)

 - A first-generation college student that needs transition assistance

 - A student who is participating in an institutional, state, or federal program emphasizing or requiring on-campus resources and support.